What every Agile team can learn from Europe’s fastest learners

 What it delivered

-SCAYLE powers a long list of brands and became a second growth engine.
+SCAYLE powers dozens of brands.
+Became a second growth engine.

 About You sharpened its practice by exporting it.